XdekTV/Relive-OOBE/README.md

+# This is the transated OOBE for the use in Relive7, in pl-PL

 # Classic-OOBE
 This was made using C# and WinForms.
 Please if you have any fixes, fork it, and them and make a pull request!
 I have no issues doing so.